henrikwidlund/unfoldedcircle-oppo/README.md

 ## Logging

 By default, the application logs to stdout.
-It can also be customized to send the logs over HTTP to a remote server.
 You can customize the log levels by either modifying the `appsettings.json` file or by setting environment variables.

 ### Log levels